Electronic Cigarette Accidents

 Earlier this month, the passengers and crew on an American Airlines flight bore firsthand witness to the dangers of e-cigarette malfunction.
 Once the plane landed in Chicago on Friday, January 4th, an electronic cigarette battery overheated in a passenger’s carry-on bag, causing a small fire to break out.

 Because flight attendants are now well-trained in extinguishing battery fires, they were able to remedy the situation before the plane even reached the gate – and thankfully, none of the 138 passengers were injured in the fire.
 However, e-cigarette batteries still pose a significant explosion risk, especially on airplanes.

 If you or your loved one have been injured due to an e-cigarette malfunction, you could be entitled to damages.
-Our Milwaukee personal injury attorneys at Casey Law Offices, S.C. are very familiar with this type of accident, and we can help you seek the compensation you need for your injuries.
+Contact us online today!
+Our Wisconsin personal injury attorneys at Casey Law Offices, S.C. is here to help.

 The Risk of E-Cigarette Explosion

 This isn’t the first time an e-cigarette malfunction caused problems for American Airlines.
 Back in December 2016, a malfunctioning e-cigarette exploded after a passenger tried to use it in the bathroom.
 Although no one was hurt in that fire either, the plane was forced to make an emergency landing.

 Because e-cigarettes have a higher risk of malfunctioning under flight conditions, the U.S. Transportation Department banned them from all checked luggage in 2015 and prohibited all active use of e-cigarettes on flights.
 Although it’s rare for e-cigarettes to combust when not in use, it’s still possible, as demonstrated by the recent incident on American Airlines.

 More than 195 e-cigarette fires and explosions were recorded between 2009 and 2016, and of those incidents: